zakinomiya/chain_proto/README.md

 # Blockchain To Be Named

-Just an attempt to learn about blockchain works by building one.
+This is just an attempt to learn about blockchain by building one.